Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 **Step 5 - Observe X-Ray traces within the AWS Console**
 -

+### Instrumenting our backend Flask application iwth Rollbar for Error Logging
 **Step 6 - Integrate Rollbar for Error Logging**
 - Paste the following into requirements.txt in the backend-folder then run
 ```